brianschuck5/cavemanchorus/joinus.md

 ---
 {% include JB/setup %}

 ###If you love to sing, come and join us at one of our weekly practices.
 We love to have guests!
-There is no better way to improve your singning and associate with a fine group of individuals committed to singing excellence.
+There is no better way to improve your singing and associate with a fine group of individuals committed to singing excellence.
 <p></p>
 ###If you find that you enjoy your visits with us, we would welcome you into our chorus.
 <p></p>